tezos/tezos-mirror/docs/alpha/glossary.rst

 _`Endorser`
-    When a block_ is created and propagated on the network, nodes that have `Endorsement rights`_ for the matching block_ height can emit an endorsement operation_.
+    When a block_ is created and propagated on the network, nodes that have `endorsing rights`_ for the matching block_ height can emit an endorsement operation_.
 The accounts that emit the block_ are the endorsers of the block_.
-    The endorsement operations_ can be included in the next block_ to increase the block_'s Score_.
+    Endorsement operations_ are included in the next block_.

     Using the tools provided by Nomadic Labs, endorsement is handled by a separate binary.